smatechnologies/ibm-i-agent-docs/docs/configuration/extended-call-cmd.md

 ## Setting an IBM i Job's LDA Value

-A new option has been added to the IBM i LSAM job scheduler server program that supports building a job's local data area (LDA) by adding one or more **LDA()** keywords after the separator character.
+An additional option is available for extending the Call command line that supports building a job's local data area (LDA) by adding one or more **LDA()** keywords after the separator character.
 When used, this special keyword must follow any job description parameters, but it must precede the special use of the SCANSPLF command, as explained above.

 Here are some rules for using one of the LDA keyword formats shown below: